aws-samples/aws-reinvent-trivia-game/README.md

 Sample trivia game built with AWS Fargate, AWS Lambda, and Amazon Lex.

+## Setup

+aws ecr create-repository --repository-name reinvent-trivia-backend

 ## License Summary

 This sample code is made available under the MIT license.
 See the LICENSE file.

-aws ecr create-repository --repository-name reinvent-trivia-backend

 ## Credits